13 Top Things to Do in Huntington Beach, California

 12. Old World Village

-Feel like taking a trip to Germany while in the Golden State?
+Do you feel like taking a trip to Germany while in the Golden State?
 If so, we’ve got the place for you!
-Huntington Beach’s outdoor Old World Village is modeled on a medieval German town complete with cobblestone streets, authentic architecture, and cozy European markets.
+Huntington Beach’s outdoor Old World Village is modeled on a medieval German town, complete with cobblestone streets, authentic architecture, and cozy European markets.

 The centerpiece of this area is the German Restaurant that hosts a wild Oktoberfest every year.
 Although Old World Village really comes alive during Oktoberfest, there’s usually something exciting going on here, so be sure to check the area’s website before visiting.